-Here's an old fashioned, cold weather comfort food dish: stuffed pasta shells with kale and ricotta.
-It's a bit of work but well worth the effort and it freezes well.
-If you can't find shells, use lasagna noodles or manicotti shells and see tips at the end of the post.
+Here's an old fashioned, cold weather comfort food dish: stuffed pasta shells with ricotta and spinach.
+It's a bit of work but well worth the effort, plus stuffed shells freeze well for future dinners.
+Top with your favorite pasta sauce and freshly grated parmesan for a family favorite vegetarian meal.
+If you can't find pasta shells or need a gluten-free dish, use lasagna noodles or manicotti shells.
+See tips at the end of the post.

 Jump to: